saminiir/saminiir.github.io/_posts/2016-04-24-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 ## Header Format

-The IPv4 header is somewhat lengthy, 20 octets in total.
+The IPv4 header is typically 20 octets in length.
+The header can contain trailing options, but they are omitted from our implementation.
 The meaning of the fields is relatively straightforward and can be described as a C struct:

 {% highlight c %}
 struct iphdr {